 I’ve been sewing pretty much all of my life now.
 I learnt to sew at my Mum’s knee, and my very first sewing project was a little soft toy made of lots of felt scraps.
 I called him Mouseshaker, for reasons best known to my five-year-old self, and he’s somewhere in the attic, in a box full of sentimental crap.
-One day I’ll get on with my decluttering and find him again, and there will be pictures (that’s a threat and a promise!)
+One day I’ll get on with my decluttering and find him again, and there will be pictures (that’s both a threat and a promise!)

 So, Mum was good for teaching me embroidery, but she wasn’t a dressmaker.
 I didn’t learn to make clothes until reaching secondary school.
 I made myself a dreadful pair of MC Hammer-style dropped-crotch trousers in a lovely skeleton leaf woven fabric.
 They had a wide elasticated waist and were extremely comfortable, but not very stylish even in the early 90s.
 I seemed to remember they were relegated purely to loungewear, but then I found this picture from a summer holiday in 1992.
 Proof I did indeed wear them out of the house on at least one occasion.
 Please ignore the bandana.
 I was going through a (mercifully) brief Guns ‘n’ Roses phase at the time.

 My second school dressmaking project wasn’t as successful.
 I made a long-sleeved knit tee in powder blue, but finished before the rest of the class so my teacher made me add a patch pocket on the front, despite my stylistic objections.
 And then I accidentally left the presser foot up and sewed right through my finger.
 There was a lot of blood.
-I never wore that blood-stained tee and I perhaps unsurprisingly I didn’t carry on with dressmaking the next year…
+I never wore that blood-stained tee and perhaps unsurprisingly, I didn’t carry on with dressmaking the next year…

 So, for a long time I was afraid of sewing machines and the only sewing I did was the odd bit of repair work by hand.
 But then after having my daughter, I felt the need for a new creative outlet.
 And for clothes that fit my post-childbearing body properly.
 And so I faced my fears, enrolled on a dressmaking evening class at my local college and sewed up a few Butterick and McCalls patterns, to varying degrees of success.
 I haven’t kept any of those garments and I don’t have photographic evidence either.
 Actually, that’s a lie.
 I have one red wool self-drafted lined skirt that I fully intend to remake into something that fits me now I’ve lost all the baby weight.
 I would post a photograph but it’s just hanging off me now and would look like one of those dodgy ads for the latest diet fad.

-After those initial early disasters I took up running, lost a load of weight, and then discovered Craftsy.
+After those initial early dressmaking disasters I took up running, lost a load of weight, and then discovered Craftsy.
 Taking a few classes there really upped my game when it came to making garments that fit me properly.
 From this period in my sewing career I have a fairly extensive range of cocktail dresses, a steampunk burlesque costume and a corset.
 Yep, technically impressive but not the kind of clothes that really get worn all that often.
 Still, I’m spoiled for choice when choosing clothes for a posh night out.
 Shame that doesn’t happen more than a couple of times a year!

 It wasn’t until I discovered the world of sewing blogs (about four years ago) and the wonderful challenge that is Me Made May that I started to realise the possibilities for making the kind of clothes that I would wear every day.
 It took me a while to get started–getting pregnant with Gabriel put the brakes on temporarily as I knew my body would change size massively over the next couple of years–but in 2016 I finally felt like I had enough me-made items to take part in Me Made May.
 And it was a huge amount of fun.

 Learning to sew with knit fabrics has really been a revelation.
-I had lots of technical skills when it came to fitting and sewing tricky fabrics, but the things I made rarely felt comfortable enough to want to wear all that often.
+I had lots of technical skills when it came to fitting and sewing tricky fabrics, but the garments I made rarely felt comfortable enough to want to wear all that often.
 Now I’m a bit of an old hand at knits I’m wondering why I found them so scary to begin with.
-I’d now much rather sew with knits than with wovens–I just wish it was easier to find a good range of knits in fabric stores!
+These days I’d much rather sew with knits than with wovens–I just wish it was easier to find a good range of knits in fabric stores!